Laximas/vue3-steppy/README.md

 },

 /**
- * Method that will run after all steps are completed (done button is clicked).
+ * Function that will run after all steps are completed (done button is clicked).
  * @type {Object}
  */
 finalize: {
-  type: Object,
+  type: Function,
 default: function () {
     return {}
   }